Skip to content

 • Are testing waivers available?

 No. Per ABA Standard 503, an accredited law school must utilize a “valid and reliable test” in the admissions process.
-Therefore, a standardized test score (either the LSAT or the GRE) is a required component of the application and we cannot waive this requirement for any applicant.
+Therefore, a standardized test score (either the LSAT or the GRE) is a required component of the application.
+We cannot waive this requirement for any applicant regardless of any prior academic qualifications or work experience.

 • Why are the last five years of test scores required?